rafaelos-git/case/Case/README.md

 # Information management platform - PSEL 2021

-This project is a NodeJS REST API developed to the Ze Delivery position backend code challenge.
+This project is a information management plataform developed to the 2021 selection process, using NodeJS and React-Native .

 ## Getting Startted
 Follow this instructions to get a copy of this project in your local env to develop and test.